AlainPicard0x0/jfs-final-project01/README.md

 **General Objectives**

 * Create a Task Planner web app from scratch.
-* Demonstrate the technical and non-technical skills developed during the Junior Web Developer program.
+* Demonstrate the technical and non-technical skills developed during the first half of the Junior Full Stack Java Developer program.

 **Details**